B1Dobbs/BayesianNetwork/README.md

 # Weather Bayesian Network

-### This is a small implementation of bayesian solution for the following network
+### Implementation of the following Bayesian Network

 ![Weather Network](graph.png)

-To run my application, run the main() in BaysianNetwork.java.
+#### To Run

+1. Navigate to src folder
+2. Run **javac BayesianNetwork.java**
+3. Run **java BayesianNetwork**

+#### Using the network

+There will be a series of prompts to ask what probabilies need to be solved for and then what is known about the problem to be solved.
-Follow the prompts.
-You'll first identify query conditions in order by selecting the associated number with the node then say whether its true or false.

-Say 'No' to stop identifying query conditions.
+1. Identify query conditions in order by selecting the associated number with the node then say whether its true or false. <br> -  Say 'No' to stop identifying query conditions.
+<br><br>

-Do the same for given conditions.

-Say 'No' to run the query.
+2. Do the same for given conditions. <br> -  Say 'No' to stop identifying given conditions. <br><br>
+3. The query will then be run.

-Note: I the sample queries from the homework programmatically written in the main() function.
+>Note: Progamatically written sample are commented out in the main() function.
 To see their result, comment out the getUser..() functions and uncomment the test code.

+#### What is the network solving?

+The Bayesian network accepts a statement consisting of the query (the conditions for which we want to know the probability for) and the given conditions (what we know already).

+>For example, the first sample query in BayesianNetwork.java is **Probability(SlipperyRoad = false | Winter = true)** <br><br> In English question form, this question would be **"What is the probability of the road not being slippery during winter?"**